robmorgan/go-lc3-vm/README.md

 - Added a flag for verbose debug output
 - Added a flag to specify the target program
 - Added support for CPU profiling
+- Fixed an issue where GETC was not waiting for input

 ## Development Resources